raspberrypilearning/butterfly-garden/en/step_2.md

 --- /task ---

 --- task ---
-Click the green flag to start your project.
+Click on the green flag to start your project.

 Your butterfly should fly to the right of the Stage and then get stuck.